Philadelphia Birth Injury Lawyers

 What Can a Pennsylvania Birth Injury Lawyer Do to Help Me and My Baby?

-If you suspect that you or your baby were harmed by a preventable medical error, a medical malpractice attorney will evaluate your medical records and review your legal options with you.
+If you suspect that you or your baby were harmed by a preventable medical error, a birth injury attorney will evaluate your medical records and review your legal options with you.
 You may need to sign a release in order for us to obtain your medical records related to your pregnancy and delivery.
 We work with independent medical professionals to determine whether a doctor or medical professional failed to follow the recognized standard of care and caused a preventable birth injury.

 If our legal team determines that you have a valid birth injury case, we will start the pre-litigation process, gathering evidence, hiring medical experts and estimating what the birth injury will cost in terms of past and future medical expenses.
-It’s not unusual for your attorney to propose a settlement amount to the health care provider’s malpractice insurance provider at this point, but insurance companies may be unwilling to settle then.
+It’s not unusual for your attorney to propose a settlement amount to the healthcare provider’s malpractice insurance provider at this point, but insurance companies may be unwilling to settle then.

 If an insurance company refuses to make a fair settlement, your attorney will file a formal complaint against the medical professional and his or her insurance company in civil court.
 Those named as defendants in the lawsuit have a certain amount of time to respond to the complaint.
 This opens the discovery phase during which the two sides exchange information and defendants will get to see the evidence gathered against them.
 This is the point at which a settlement is often reached.